 Now as we all know I often don’t have time for in love villains, but in this case I’ll make an exception as hey its David Bowie!

-Bowie is truly exceptional as Jareth.
+Bowie is exceptional as Jareth.
 He never makes Jareth seem either too evil or too friendly, he always manages to inject a certain air of mystery into the character where you aren’t really sure what his motives are throughout large chunks of the film.

 Is he an evil monster who is just toying with Sarah and would never have released her brother, or does he want to simply teach her a lesson and would never have harmed either of them?
 You’re not entirely sure as Bowie adds so many different dimensions to the character.
 Even the way he talks, almost in a sing song voice that sounds quite pleasing at times, yet also unnerving helps to make this a truly mysterious character.